jakelever/cancermine/README.md

 This will download all the corpora files, build and apply models.
 PubRunner can be setup to use a cluster (using SnakeMake).
 This is highly recommended.
 On a cluster with approximately 300 concurrent jobs, this takes approximately 12 hours.
 Each node needs 4GB of RAM.

+It is not possible to exactly reproduce the results as the data in PubMed and PMC are constantly being added to.
+The data used in the paper is downloadable from Zenodo with the [Jun 30th 2018 release](http://doi.org/10.5281/zenodo.1302062).

 ## Inputs

 The text inputs for processing are: